 Withstand voltage

-In electrical and electronic devices, even in insulated sections, if the applied voltage increases, a phenomenon called dielectric breakdown can occur, allowing current to flow.
-When dielectric breakdown happens, current flows through the high-resistance insulator, which can cause malfunctions or fires due to heat generation.
-Dielectric strength refers to the maximum voltage that can be withstood without causing dielectric breakdown.
-Typically, it is expressed as the voltage level an insulated component can endure when a specified voltage waveform is applied for a specified time between two defined points of the device.
+In electrical and electronic equipment, even in insulated parts, increasing the applied voltage can lead to a phenomenon called dielectric breakdown, allowing current to flow.
+When dielectric breakdown occurs, current flows through the high-resistance insulator, posing a risk of failure or fire due to heat generation.
+Dielectric strength refers to the maximum voltage that can be endured without causing dielectric breakdown.
+Normally, it is expressed as the magnitude of voltage that can be withstood when a specified voltage waveform is applied for a specified time between two designated points of the device.
 The higher this voltage, the better the insulation performance.